namta101/geneticsat/README.md

 2. Open up the folder in the chosen IDE
 3. **MAKE SURE TO CHECK THE WORKING DIRECTORY**
  - The Working Directory should match to where the Main file is held:
- - For example if the project is placed in directory *IdeaProjects*, then the likely directory is /Users/yourName/IdeaProjects/geneticsat/satsolver/src
+ - For example if the project is placed in directory *IdeaProjects*, then the likely directory needed is /Users/yourName/IdeaProjects/geneticsat/satsolver/src
  - Typically the working directory is by default  /Users/nam/IdeaProjects/geneticsat/, so simply add on satsolver/src
 4. Edit Program arguments as wanted (details below 'Arguments for Solver')
 5. Run the program